rahatlou/CMP/lec22/lec22.md

    - think about cheap or free virus protection programs not being updated

- In machine learning approach, rules are not hardcoded. algorithms trained with data to find patterns and update the algorithm.
+ In machine learning approach, rules are not hardcoded.
+Algorithms are __trained__ with data to find patterns and update the algorithm.
    - new SPAM emails identified by training
    - new photon distributions found when a new type of process studied in a new energy range or at a new center-of-mass energy